bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2025-02/onboarding-contributors.md

 - the best experiences ive had are when I've had the confidence to be wrong
 - often times i realise this in reflection, wish I would speak up sooner and push through the fear of being wrong in public
-- understanding being wrong isnt necessarily a bad thing, and being wrong sooner is better
+- understanding being wrong isn't necessarily a bad thing, and being wrong sooner is better
 - we should document better bad ideas
 - being comfortable being wrong is a benefit to the person and benefit to